astampoulis/makam-paper-funpearl/anonsupp/literate/02-stlc.md

 STUDENT.
 I will need help with the lambda typing rule, though.
 What's the equivalent of extending the context as in $\Gamma, \; x : \tau$ ?

 ADVISOR.
-Simple; we introduce a fresh constructor for terms and a new typing rule for it:
+Simple: we introduce a fresh constructor for terms and a new typing rule for it:

 ```makam
 typeof (lam T1 E) (arrow T1 T2) :- (x:term -> typeof x T1 -> typeof (E x) T2).
 ```

 STUDENT.
-Hmm, so `x:term ->` introduces the fresh constructor standing for the new variable, and `typeof x T1 ->` introduces the new assumption?
+Hmm, so '`x:term ->`' introduces the fresh constructor standing for the new variable, and '`typeof x T1 ->`' introduces the new assumption?
 Oh, and we need to get to the body of the lambda function in order to type-check it, so that's why you do `E x`.

 ADVISOR.
 Yes.
-Note that the introductions are locally scoped, so they are only in effect for the recursive call.
+Note that the introductions are locally scoped, so they are only in effect for the recursive call '`typeof (E x) T2`'.

 STUDENT.
 Makes sense.
 So do we have a type checker already?
-Can we run queries?

 ADVISOR.
 We do!
+Queries of the `typeof` predicate can be used to type check terms.
 Observe:

 ```makam
 typeof (lam _ (fun x => x)) T ?